SC5/cerebellum/README.md

-## cerebellum
+## Cerebellum.js

-cerebellum is a powerful set of tools that help you structure your isomorphic apps, just add your preferred view engine.
+Cerebellum.js is a powerful set of tools that help you structure your isomorphic apps, just add your preferred view engine.

-With cerebellum you can fully share the code for your GET routes, same code works on server and client, perfect for single-page apps.
+With Cerebellum you can fully share the code for your GET routes, same code works on server and client, perfect for single-page apps.

-cerebellum is still under heavy development, expect breaking changes between 0.x releases.
+Cerebellum is still under heavy development, expect breaking changes between 0.x releases.

 ### What does it do?